LiveRamp/reslang/docs/reference.md

 Note that to link to a subresource, you use the parent::child syntax.

+A link to a toplevel resource is just an "id".
+A link to a subresource is an array of [parentIds..., resourceId].
+Note that to link to a subresource requires that all parent resources share the same id type.
+If one has an "int" and another parent has a "string" id type, then linking will fail with an error

 If, rather than a link you'd prefer the full value of the resource, then use "value-of" instead:

 ```